Table of Contents

 Back to topWhat are the steps in a review hearing?

-All parties in a review hearing can present evidence, provide witnesses, and make arguments in support of their case.
-However, the burden of proof is on the Minister of Transport or the Canadian Transportation Agency.
-This means the Minister’s or the Agency’s representative ultimately is responsible to prove that it is more likely than not that their administrative action was justified.
+However, the burden of proof rests with the Minister of Transport or the Canadian Transportation Agency.
+This means that the Minister's or the Agency's representative must demonstrate, on a balance of probabilities, that the administrative action being reviewed was justified.

-The steps are the same for most review hearings, though there are some differences in the laws involved in different areas of transportation.
+The steps are generally the same for most review hearings, although there may be some differences depending on the transportation legislation involved:

-- First, the Tribunal member will make an opening statement to explain the purpose and the process of the hearing.
-The member will also ask the parties if there are any motions or preliminary requests to discuss (see “What is a motion or preliminary request?”).
-Where possible, motions or preliminary requests should be raised well in advance of the hearing.
+- The hearing begins with an opening statement by the Tribunal member.
+The member will explain the purpose of the hearing and how it will proceed.
+The member will also ask whether either party wishes to raise a motion or preliminary request (see "What is a motion or preliminary request?").
+Whenever possible, motions and preliminary requests should be raised well before the hearing.

-- When both parties have finished presenting their cases, the Tribunal member will offer the parties a chance to make closing statements.
-The Minister will make its closing statement first, and then the applicant will have a chance to make their statement.
-The Minister will be offered an opportunity for the last “reply”.
+- After both parties have finished presenting their cases, the Tribunal member will invite them to make closing statements.
+The Minister or the Agency will make its closing statement first, followed by the applicant.
+The Minister or the Agency will then have a final opportunity to reply.

-- The Tribunal member will then close the hearing; the decision will be provided to the parties later.
+- The Tribunal member will close the hearing.
+A written decision will be issued to the parties at a later date.

 How is evidence presented during a hearing?